Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 President Biden met Israeli Prime Minister Naftali Bennett in August 2021 and said the United States would not allow Iran to acquire a nuclear weapon.
 Biden made clear his preference for negotiating a return to the JCPOA with Iran but said if diplomacy failed, he was “ready to turn to other options.”

-Bennett reportedly suggested a strategy of “death by a thousand cuts,” which would involve conducting a variety of small operations against Iran that would obviate the need for a largescale military attack and ensure that Iran would require no less than a year to acquire nuclear breakout capability.
+Bennett reportedly suggested a strategy of “death by a thousand cuts,” which would involve conducting a variety of small operations against Iran that would obviate the need for a large-scale military attack and ensure that Iran would require no less than a year to acquire nuclear breakout capability.
 “The immediate follow-up was to form a joint team based on the joint objectives of rolling Iran back into their box and preventing Iran from ever being able to break out a nuclear weapon,” Bennett said later in a call with the Conference of Presidents of Major American Jewish Organizations.
 “We set up a joint team with our national security advisor and America’s, and we’re working very hard, and the cooperation is great.”

 Israeli Defense Secretary Benny Gantz later told Foreign Policy, “The current U.S. approach of putting the Iran nuclear program back in a box, I’d accept that.”
-He said he hoped to see a “viable” plan B, which would require the United States to convince Europe, Russia, and China to apply political, diplomatic, and economic pressure on Iran if negotiations fail.
+He hoped to see a “viable” plan B, which would require the United States to convince Europe, Russia, and China to apply political, diplomatic, and economic pressure on Iran if negotiations fail.
 As a last resort, Israel had a “plan C,” which he intimated would be a military option.

 Meanwhile, under its new hardline president, Iran has made clear it has no intention of returning to the JCPOA without removing sanctions.
 New Foreign Minister Hossein Amir-Abdollahian also declared that Tehran would not sign the “longer and stronger” deal Biden has said he wants.